 Spend money to save money.
 Experts say a top-quality exterior paint can save you money in the long run over cheap paint.
 This is because premium paint generally lasts several times longer, and you'll have to repaint less frequently.
-That said, you don't need to spend $70 per gallon or more; many top-rated exterior paints range in price from $30 to $40 per gallon and perform just as well as or better than the priciest options.
-Even in the short run, spending a few dollars more for a quality paint usually does the trick in just one or two coats, experts say, while you may need more coats of cheap paint to get the same coverage.
+That said, some homeowners and even professional painting contractors have success with mid-priced exterior paints (between $30 and $40 per gallon) and say they perform just as well or better than top-of-the-line premium paints.
+Even in the short run, spending a few dollars more for a quality paint is often worthwhile as those usually cover in two coats, or sometimes even one, experts say, while you may need more coats of cheap paint to get the same coverage.

 Match the color you want, or buy some samples.
 Many paints can be tinted in nearly infinite variations of colors.
 If you want to match your existing color, bring a sample of the paint, or a paint chip, to the store.
 Paint sellers have equipment that tells them which colors to blend to make an exact color match, and the service is usually free.
 If you're uncertain about which color you want, or whether or not it'll look good on your house, buy a sample.
 Many retailers sell small pre-mixed containers of paint, so you can see how well a paint looks when dry before buying larger quantities.

 Match the existing type of paint.
 While latex (acrylic) paints are preferred over oil (alkyd) paints in general, experts recommend matching the existing type of paint if you're repainting a surface.
 Use latex paints on existing latex finishes, and use oil paints on existing oil finishes.
 This is because if you're painting over many layers of old oil paint, a new coat of latex can actually cause the old oil paint to peel off in sheets, because the two paints react differently to moisture.